collective/collective.developermanual/source/content/archetypes/fields.rst

                 @param instance: Archetypes content item instance

-                @param kwargs: Arbitary parameters passed to the field getter
+                @param kwargs: Arbitrary parameters passed to the field getter
                 """

                 # Read the stored field value from the instance